 Jeremy J. Yang

-Informatics Ph.D. student, Cheminformatics Track, Data Science Minor
+Informatics Ph.D. candidate, Cheminformatics Track, Data Science Minor

 Indiana University School of Informatics & Computing